BlogAutomation

 Free plan?
 Yes.
 Pleexy offers a free 14-day trial

 Unlike workflow automation tools that are focused on processes, Pleexy solely prioritizes task management and automation.
-The software connects to personal task managers (it currently supports Microsoft To Do and Todoist) with task or project management apps like Asana or Trello.
+The software connects to personal productivity apps and task managers like Todoist, Microsoft To-Do, and Trello.

 Pleexy supports two-way communication between task and project management tools and personal task managers.
-So, if you make a change on Todoist, it'll automatically be applied to Trello, and vice versa.
+So, if you make a change on Todoist, it'll be reflected in your project management tool, and vice versa.

 Pleexy collects relevant tasks from your apps and funnels them into a single, centralized to-do list, making it easy to manage and automate workflows.